OfficeDev/open-xml-docs/docs/how-to-open-a-presentation-document-for-read-only-access.md

 > © ISO/IEC29500: 2008.

 This following XML code segment represents a presentation that contains two slides denoted by the IDs 267 and 256.
-The <span class="keyword">ID</span> property specifies the slide identifier that contains a unique value throughout the presentation.
+The **ID** property specifies the slide identifier that contains a unique value throughout the presentation.
 The possible values for this attribute are from 256 through 2147483647.